Copyright © 2017 Guitar Lessons Darwin

 Intermediate (or students preparing for exams): 30 to 60 minutes each day

-Advanced: 4+ hours (If you want to be a professional musician, treat your practise time like a full time job and practise all day every day until you can mix it with the best)
+Advanced: 4+ hours (If you want to be a professional musician, treat your practise time like a full time job and practise all day every day until you can shred like the best)

 Play your instrument as much as you can and, whenever you have the opportunity, play music with other people.